-- structural integrity - access for installation, operation, maintenance and replacement - routing of discharge pipe work - access to water mains supply, hot and cold water distribution pipe work - access to suitable electricity supply - location in relation to remaining system components such as auxiliary and solar heating system
+- structural integrity

+- access for installation, operation, maintenance and replacement

+- routing of discharge pipe work

+- access to water mains supply, hot and cold water distribution pipe work

+- access to suitable electricity supply
-- frost protection

-The heat pump cylinder range is designed to be floor standing, vertically mounted, indoors and in a frost free environment.
+- location in relation to remaining system components such as auxiliary and solar heating system - frost protection and The direct electric indirect cylinder ranges are designed to be floor standing, vertically mounted, indoors and in а frost free environment.
 The cylinder may be located on any flat and level surface, provided it is sufficiently robust to support the weight of the cylinder when full of water (please see technical data) and suitably accessible for replacement/maintenance without specialist tools or lifting equipment as this will void the warranty conditions.